ngasnier/PIFOCast/README.md

 - tensorflow : deep learning framework with CUDA GPU integration
 - magics : to plot the weather maps.

-Additionnaly, Magics has some system library dependencies, not installed by poetry (examle using Python):
+Additionnaly, Magics has some system library dependencies, not installed by poetry (example using Python):
 ```
 sudo apt install netcdf-bin
 sudo apt install proj-bin